 One may describe $\mathcal{R}\left(\{\bm{x}_{0}\},t\right)$ via set-valued operation as

 with each diagonal block being upper triangular, given by

 for $k,\ell = 1,\hdots,r_{j}$, for each $j=1,\hdots,m$.
-The Second summand in (\ref{ReachSet}) is a set-valued Aumann integral and $\dotplus$ stands for the Minkowski sum.
+The second summand in (\ref{ReachSet}) is a set-valued Aumann integral and $\dotplus$ stands for the Minkowski sum.
 In other words, $\mathcal{R}\left(\{\bm{x}_{0}\},t\right)$ is simply a translation of the set given by the second summand in (\ref{ReachSet}).
 From here, it is not clear if a more explicit description of $\mathcal{R}$ is possible or not.
 Moreover, a description at the level of (\ref{ReachSet}) is not very helpful for computation.
 Even at the analysis level, it is not immediate exactly what kind of convex set the second summand in (\ref{ReachSet}) is.
 In this paper, we show that these issues can be addressed in surprisingly explicit manner.

-The rest of this paper is structured as follows.
-In Sec. \ref{sec:SupportFunctionSec}, we deduce the support function of the forward reach set of (\ref{IntegratorODE}) subject to compact set-valued uncertainties in its control input.
+In Sec. \ref{sec:SupportFunctionSec}, we deduce the support function of the forward reach set of (\ref{IntegratorODE}) subject to box-valued uncertainties in its control input.
 The development in Sec. \ref{sec:SupportFunctionSec} allows us to derive exact parametric (Sec. \ref{subsec:ParamBoundary}) as well as implicit equations (Sec. \ref{subsec:ImplicitizationSec}) for the boundary of this forward reach set.
-In Sec. \ref{sec:Classification}, we use the results from Sec. \ref{sec:Boundary} to show that the integrator reach set is semialgebraic but not a spectrahedron.
+In Sec. \ref{sec:Classification}, we use the results from Sec. \ref{sec:Boundary} to show that this reach set is semialgebraic but not a spectrahedron.
 Sec. \ref{sec:Conclusion} concludes the paper.